 Kauri gum had a number of uses, including making varnish.
 The first gum diggers in Hauraki were Māori displaced by the wars of the 1860s, who worked swamps and river flats before moving on to forests.
 Local Māori landowners also participated.
 Europeans joined them later in the century.
 These hardy workers used fire to clear the land of vegetation and, until the practice was banned, ‘bled’ trees – making cuts in the trunk to gain the gum within, rather than retrieving it from swamps or the base of trees.

-The kauri-timber industry used trees wastefully with little heed to forest regeneration:
+The kauri-timber industry used trees wastefully and with little heed to forest regeneration:

-The Murray men, workers in the Kauaeranga valley, were colossal: George was 2.03 metres tall and weighed 127 kilograms.
+The Murray men, workers in the Kauaeranga valley, were colossal for the era: George was 2.03 metres tall and weighed 127 kilograms.
 His sons, Jack and Ivan, were not much smaller.

 Bush work called for men of physical strength – ‘hulking great fellows’ and ‘strapping great men’, by one account – but also coordination and endurance.2 Swinging an axe, heaving a pit saw and carrying a timber jack (around 38 kilograms) all day were the bushman’s lot – 58 hours a week, with only Sunday off.